Skip to footer content

 name: "text-based-watermark",

-test: false, // test documents are free but watermarked
+test: false, // Test documents are free but watermarked

-documentType: Doc.DocumentTypeEnum.Pdf
+documentType: Doc.DocumentTypeEnum.Pdf,

 );

-File.WriteAllBytes("text-based-watermark.pdf", create_response);
+File.WriteAllBytes("text-based-watermark.pdf", document);

 } catch (DocRaptor.Client.ApiException error) {